nicholaslws/BSF-projects/SOP/SOP.md

 shown to be effective, and could minimize escapes by being slightly drier and provide more structure to the substrate.
 This will require further investigation to determine a suitable nursery mix.

+We have been playing around with doubling the ratio of food to maggot ratio in a larger container.
+This is similar to the ratio used by Steffi (100g of dry feed : 0.5g of eggs).
+This *seems* to give a higher survival rate but the bulk of the eggs are still nurseries based on the standard ratio above.

 #### Misc tips